Most advice counsels job seekers to take control of their interviews. Sadly, this can be an interview etiquette

 When that happens, the applicants’ execution almost always lacks finesse.
 Rather than impressing the people involved in the selection process, they end up annoying them and not getting job offers.

-It’s important to respect a company’s hiring processes.
-Doing so shows respect for the people involved in the process, and it shows the ability to work within processes.
+Because of that, it’s important to respect a company’s hiring processes.
+Doing so shows respect for the people involved in the process, and it shows your ability to work within processes.
 If you step on toes during the interview process, people will assume (rightly) that you will be an inconsiderate colleague.

-Taking control of an interview might also convey contempt for the interviewer.
+Also, taking control of an interview might convey contempt for the interviewer.
 Don’t expect the interviewer to like you if they think you don’t respect them.
 If the interviewer doesn’t like you, it will be hard to get to the next round of interviews.

 Smart Interview Etiquette

 Thus, rather than disregarding the interview process, go with it and add to it.
 Answer the interviewer’s questions and add to them with information or questions of your own.
 You can respect the process and show leadership.
 They aren’t mutually exclusive actions.

 At its best, an interview is a balanced exchange of information between two or more people.
-As in any productive conversation between people, no one should dominate.
+As in any productive conversation, no one should dominate.

 As a candidate, make sure the interviewer learns everything they want to know about you.
 Cooperate with them.
 Help them.
 Otherwise, your chance of a next round goes to about zero.